asterics/AsTeRICS/Documentation/docs/plugins/sensors/Kinect.md

 ---
 title: Kinect
-subcategory: Standard Input Device
+subcategory: Computer Vision
 image: /plugins/sensors/kinect.png
 ---

 # Kinect

-Component Type: Sensor (Subcategory: Standard Input Devices)
+Component Type: Sensor (Subcategory: Computer Visions)

 The Kinect component interfaces to the Microsoft Kinect camera over the OpenNI library.
 It provides the skeleton Data of exactly one person in front of the kinect camera.